NikhileshThiru/RefNet/README.md

    - Use the controls to adjust graph parameters (iterations, limits)
    - Export selected papers as JSON

+4. **AI Analysis**:
+   - Click the chat button to open the AI research assistant
+   - Ask questions about your selected papers
+   - Get intelligent insights, comparisons, and research recommendations
+   - The AI understands your paper context and graph relationships

-4. **Navigate**: Use the back button to return to search results or start a new search.
+5. **Navigate**: Use the back button to return to search results or start a new search.

 ## API Endpoints